 The 1754 Bible Arrives

-In 1828 the last Mattaponi minister, the Reverend Hugh Corrans Boggs, died, and the church closed its doors.
-In accordance to Virginia law at the time, the church’s buildings, land and silver were sold off, with the proceeds going to support the poor of the County.
-The Bible, however, probably could not be auctioned off, and thus Hugh’s son, Lewis A. Boggs, likely retained it in the hopes of keeping the memory of the Mattaponi church alive in another church home.
-Several years later, Lewis was elected to the first Vestry of Christ Church.
-It is highly likely that Lewis brought the Mattaponi Bible with him, and it became the first pulpit Bible of Christ Church.
+When the Mattaponi Church closed its doors in 1828 Lewis A. Boggs, son of the last priest to serve at the church, likely retained it in the hopes of keeping the memory of the Mattaponi church alive in another church home.
+Several years later, Lewis was elected to the first Vestry of Christ Church and the Bible became the first pulpit Bible of Christ Church.
 The Bible, which survived the nearby Civil War battle of 1864, continues to be used on special occasions to this day, over 250 years after its publication.

 Christ Church Joins the Civil War

-When it became clear in May of 1864 that Union forces has turned south and were headed for the Courthouse area, Christ Church may well have been used by Confederate Officers in order to escape the torrential rains outside.
-During the Battle of Spotsylvania Courthouse, the Church was also utilized as a hospital for those dying and wounded at the nearby Bloody Angle.
+It became clear in May of 1864 that Union forces had turned south and were headed for the Courthouse area.
+During local battles, Christ Church was used as a hospital and shelter for those dying and wounded at the nearby Bloody Angle.
 Regardless of its role in the conflict, Christ Church was a target of both artillery and rifle fire.
 Extensive artillery damage to the roof was repaired soon after the war, but pockmarked bullet holes still adorn the original brick exterior.

 A Church Member Fights for His Home

 Only a few days thereafter, Ann Harrison and her daughters watched as Robert E. Lee’s staff led their horses to her doorstep and declared the house to be Lee’s headquarters.
 As they prepared defenses to counter the encroaching Union Army, the Confederates encircled the Harrison Farm with trenches, effectively ruining Edgar’s recent planting.
-The ensuing sounds of battle were loud enough to drown out even the cries of the Harrison children.
 From his position on Myer’s hill, scant miles from the Harrison Farm, Edgar watched in horror as flames and smoke consumed his home.
 His wife and daughters, however, miraculously survived.